 PILOT’s predecessor, NAB Labs, conducted an all-digital AM IBOC test project with the goal of fully developing a performance record of operation in this mode.
-Deployment of all-digital IBOC services would require a change to the FCC rules, but prior to this project very little technical information on all-digital operation has been entered into the public record which is an impediment to FCC action in this regard.
+This work is proving instrumental as the FCC considers (Fall 2020) allowing AM broadcasters to use all-digital AM on a voluntary basis (currently an experimental authorization is required).
+Prior to this project, very little technical information on all-digital operation had been entered into the public record.

 From December 2012 to October 2014, NAB Labs worked with a number of broadcasters and transmission equipment manufacturers to conduct field tests of all-digital AM.
 Tests were conducted at nine locations (see graphic), spanning a variety of station types and geographic locations.
 This work was summarized in a technical paper that was published in the Proceedings of the 2015 NAB Broadcast Engineering Conference.

 In 2015 and early 2016, NAB Labs conducted all-digital AM interference testing in a laboratory environment to supplement the field test data.
-The results of these tests are being presented at the 2016 NAB Engineering Conference and a technical paper will be included in the 2016 NAB Engineering Conference Proceedings.
+The results of these tests were presented at the 2016 NAB Engineering Conference and a technical paper was included in the 2016 NAB Engineering Conference Proceedings.

-iBiquity and others have contemplated that the transition to digital radio using the HD Radio system could encompass two phases: the introduction of digital radio services using the hybrid signal (spectrum shown in upper figure), which would continue to allow for reception of the main channel audio portion of the signal on legacy analog receivers, and an eventual transition from the hybrid signal to the all-digital signal (spectrum shown in lower figure), when there was sufficient penetration of HD Radio receivers in the marketplace so as not to disenfranchise listeners (on the order of 85% of listeners).
+During the initial adoption of the HD Radio system, it was contemplated that the transition to digital radio using this system could encompass two phases: the introduction of digital radio services using the hybrid signal (spectrum shown in upper figure), which would continue to allow for reception of the main channel audio portion of the signal on legacy analog receivers, and an eventual transition from the hybrid signal to the all-digital signal (spectrum shown in lower figure), when there was sufficient penetration of HD Radio receivers in the marketplace so as not to disenfranchise listeners (on the order of 85% of listeners).